stitchdata/docs/_changelog-files/2024/2024-05-23-klaviyo-v1-api-update.md

 The API key authorization has been moved from the query parameters to the request headers.

-A new property `api_version` has been added in the integration configuration.

 The schema for all streams has been updated to include all relevant fields.

 New tables have been added: `subscribed_to_email` and `subscribed_to_sms`.